Hellblade: Senua's Sacrifice: Casting, filming and recording

 The helmet capturing Juergens' expressions and voice was provided to the team by Technoprops.
 The team opted to feature only two cameras on the helmet, as they felt that having four would be too uncomfortable for Juergens and impact her performance.
 The audio recording device was the most expensive part of the setup, and was placed around Juergens' forehead to avoid recording breathing sounds.
 Because all of Juergens' audio was recorded live, the team could not give her indications or reminders directly, or play music she would synchronize her performance with.
 For this reason, pre-recorded audio notes by Antoniades and excerpts from the soundtrack would be played at the same time on headphones both he and Juergens would wear, so they could act accordingly and in synchronization with each other.

 To feature the voices in Senua's head in a way that would be realistic regarding actual people suffering auditory hallucinations, the team, based on descriptions by Professor Charles Fernyhough, an expert on the subject, recorded several actors using binaural recording that also records the 3D position of sound, so the voices would sound as close or distant as the actors were to the microphone, replicating the way human ears perceive sounds.
 The team then invited voice hearers to listen to the result in order to give them feedback for future recordings.
 The original score for the game was composed by David García and Andy LaPlegua; the song "Just Like Sleep" by Passarella Death Squad is played during the final battle, and the song "Illusion" by VNV Nation plays during the ending credits.

 Release

-Hellblade was released for PlayStation 4, and Windows via digital channels on August 8, 2017.
-Following the period of timed console exclusivity for the PlayStation 4, a version for the Xbox One, with enhanced graphical support on the Xbox One X, was released on April 11, 2018.
-On July 31, 2018, an update added full virtual reality support via the HTC Vive and Oculus Rift headsets.
-On February 13, 2019, the game was announced for Nintendo Switch later in Spring of the same year.
+Hellblade: Senua's Sacrifice was released digitally for PlayStation 4 and Windows on 8 August 2017.
+Following the period of timed console exclusivity for the PlayStation 4, a digital version for the Xbox One, (with enhanced graphical support for the Xbox One X) was released on 11 April 2018.
+On 31 July 2018, an update added full virtual reality support via the HTC Vive and Oculus Rift headsets.
+On 4 December 2018, a physical edition was released for PS4 and Xbox One.
+On 13 February 2019, the game was announced for Nintendo Switch and released digitally on 11 April.

-While the game was playable through backwards compatibility on the Xbox Series X and Series S, an enhanced version with improved visuals and ray tracing support was released through a free optimization patch on August 9, 2021.
+While the game was playable through backwards compatibility on the Xbox Series X/S, an enhanced version with improved visuals and ray tracing support was released through a free optimization patch on 9 August 2021.
+A PlayStation 5 version of the game including the prior graphical and performance improvements seen on Windows and Xbox Series X/S, launched simultaneously with the PS5 port of the game's sequel Senua's Saga: Hellblade II on August 12, 2025.
+In addition to being included alongside the latter in the game's Deluxe Edition, the enhancements are included in a free update to existing owners of the original PlayStation 4 release of Senua's Sacrifice.